 The Blue Hawaiian has been part of the Mad Men Cocktail Culture app for the iPhone ever since the app was first introduced – before the fifth season even aired.
 According to the app, you’ll need the following ingredients:

 - 1 oz. blue Curacao

 - 1 oz. cream of coconut

 Once you’ve got all that, the drink is ridiculously easy to make.
 Pour the ice into a blender, then pour all of the ingredients – the Curacao, the rum, the cream of coconut, and the pineapple juice – and blend the hell out of it.
 Once you’ve done that, pour it into a hurricane glass (like the one Megan is holding, not the highball glass used in the app) and garnish with a cherry or two and a slice of pineapple.

 There is a difference between the Blue Hawaiian (this drink, which uses creme of coconut) and the Blue Hawaii (which uses sweet and sour mix).
 Some folks even add vodka to a Blue Hawaii, which I’ve never heard of with the Blue Hawaiian, but it sounds pretty awesome.
 Go for it, kids.

 There are very few times when it’s OK to wear a Hawaiian shirt, but a Hawaiian vacation is the top reason.
 Don does it with class, pairing it with a sportcoat and slacks instead of cargo shorts and a fanny pack.

 - “Old gold” single-breasted sport jacket with a brown windowpane overcheck, slim notch lapels, single brown faux wood button front and cuffs, welted breast pocket, slightly slanted jetted hip pockets, and double rear vents

-- Blue floral-printed short-sleeve Hawaiian shirt with camp collar
+- Blue floral-printed short-sleeve Aloha shirt with camp collar

 - Cream flat front trousers with belt loops, side pockets, and plain-hemmed bottoms